jeinselen/VF-BlenderAutosaveRender/README.md

 	- `{camera}` = render camera (independent of selection or active status)
 	- `{item}` = active item (if no item is selected or active, this will return "None")
 	- `{material}` = active material of active object (if not found, this will return "None")
+	- `{node}` = the active node in the active material of the active object (if not found, this will return "None")
-		- This variable may be more prone to failure because it requires both a selected object and an active material slot, and should only be used in scenarios where the active selection is well managed
+		- The `{material}` and `{node}` variable are more prone to failure because they require both a selected object and an active material slot, and should only be used in scenarios where the active selection is well managed
 2. **Rendering variables**
 	- `{renderengine}` = name of the current rendering engine (uses the internal Blender identifier)
 	- `{device}` = CPU or GPU device